syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ---
 layout: post
 title: Tile Layer in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to use the tile layer and its features in the Flutter maps.
+description: This section describes how the tile layer and its features are used in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug